gitfrid/CS-Peirce/README.md

 **You have touched on the most important point of conflict in artificial intelligence: how do you search for something when you don't know what it looks like?
 In Peirce's philosophy, the goal is not a ‘formula’.
 The goal is the elimination of surprises.
 Peirce argued that the search only begins when we experience a ‘conflict’ between our expectations and reality.
 In order for the script to reinvent the Hardy-Littlewood formula without prior knowledge, its ‘goal’ should be to find a state without surprises (zero residual error).**

+**Why "Blank Sheet" is better than "Pre-Knowledge"**

+If you give a script pre-knowledge, it is a Prisoner of the Formula.
+If the formula has a tiny mistake, the script can never fix it.

+If the script's only goal is Eliminating Surprise:
+- It is Fallible: It can make mistakes.
+- It is Self-Correcting: It uses the mistake as the "clash" to find a better truth.
+- It is Infinite: It will keep refining the formula (adding p=5,7,11...) until the surprise is so small it becomes "background noise."

 **[The Meaning of This Script →](https://github.com/gitfrid/CS-Peirce/wiki)**